Contract form requirements

 The employer and the employee may agree on termination of the validity of the non-compete clause.
 Also, if the employee terminates the employment contract due to breach of the employment contract by the employer, the non-compete clause shall cease to have effect if the employee notifies his former employer in writing that he is not bound by the non-compete clause within one months since the termination of the employment.

 Apart from the non-competition clause, local employment contracts often contain confidentiality clause during employment and following employment termination (usually unlimited), which prohibits disclosure of company’s business secret.
-Macedonian Labour Law does not regulate the non-solicitation clause, but usually it is seen in practice as part of managerial contracts.
+The Labour Law of North Macedonia does not regulate the non-solicitation clause, but usually it is seen in practice as part of managerial contracts.
 However, court practice regarding enforceability of non-solicitation clause is severely underdeveloped.

 Competent courts and authorities